travis-ci/docs-travis-ci-com/_includes/deploy/providers/pages_git.md

 * `PAGES_TOKEN=<token>`
 ## Interpolation variables

-The following variable are availabe for interpolation on `commit_message`:
+The following variables are available for interpolation on `commit_message`:

 * `deploy_key`
 * `email`